 Municipal Election Information

-The next regular municipal election to elect a Mayor, District Councillors and School Board Trustees will be held on Monday, October 22, 2018.
-Eligible electors will be casting ballots for the following offices:
+The municipal election will be held on Monday, October 22, 2018.
+Eligible voters will be casting ballots for the following:

-- District Councillor – one elected in each of the 12 electoral districts;
+- District Councillor – 1 in each district;

-- Limestone District School Board – one trustee to be elected for each of 5 areas;
+- Limestone District School Board – 1 trustee for each of 5 areas;

-- Algonquin and Lakeshore Catholic District School Board – 4 trustees to be elected at large;
+- Algonquin and Lakeshore Catholic District School Board – 4 trustees at large;

-- Conseil des écoles publiques de l'Est de l'Ontario (French Public) – 1 trustee elected at large (Geographic Region 2);
+- Conseil des écoles publiques de l'Est de l'Ontario (French Public) – 1 trustee at large

-- le Conseil des écoles catholiques du Centre-Est (French Separate) - 1 trustee elected at large (Sector 1).
+- le Conseil des écoles catholiques du Centre-Est (French Separate) - 1 trustee at large

-In addition, there will be a Referendum Question on the ballot asking the electorate if they are in favour of using Ranked Ballot Voting to elect the Mayor and District Councillors.
-Please refer to the Ranked Ballots page for more information.
+There will be a Referendum Question on the ballot asking the electorate if they are in favour of using Ranked Ballot Voting to elect the Mayor and District Councillors.
+Check the Ranked Ballots page for more information.

 Who can vote?